onera/paradigm/training/Python/01_Introduction/introduction.md

 ### Python/CGNS interface : **MAIA**

-This work is being carried out Julien Coulet, Berenger Berthoul, Clément Bénazet and Bruno Maugars.
+This work is being carried out by Julien Coulet, Berenger Berthoul, Clément Bénazet and Bruno Maugars.

 - What for?